nuxt/website-v2/content/en/integrations/deployments/azure-portal.md

 ---
 template: guide
 title: Azure Portal
-description: How to deploy a Nuxt.js application on Azure Portal?
+description: How to deploy a Nuxt application on Azure Portal?
 target: Server
 category: deployment
 logo: "/img/modules/categories/deployment.svg"
 ---
 # Deploy Nuxt on Azure Portal

-How to deploy a Nuxt.js application on Azure Portal?
+How to deploy a Nuxt application on Azure Portal?

 ---